springcomp/optimized-azerty-win/README.md

 The NF Z71-300 standard that governs the behaviour of the AZERTY-NF layout dictates the complete set of characters that __must__ be supported, as well as a list of characters that are __recommended__.

-The present layout supports the `ẜ`(latin long small letter S with diagnonal stroke)  and `ẛ` (latin long small letter S with dot above) characters but they must be typed using a combining diacritical mark instead of relying on the dead-key diacritical mark.
+The present layout supports the `ẜ`(latin long small letter S with diagonal stroke)  and `ẛ` (latin long small letter S with dot above) characters but they must be typed using a combining diacritical mark instead of relying on the dead-key diacritical mark.

 Thus, the following combinations are required: